 Case, Movement, Misc

-We have discussed the Myota 9039 multiple times, so I will not go into extreme detail.
+We have discussed the Miyota 9039 multiple times, so I will not go into extreme detail.
 It is a thin, solid movement that provides a proper no-date option, meaning there is no phantom date position.
-The back of the watch is an exhibition sapphire crystal for the complete viewing pleasure of the Myota as well.
+The back of the watch is an exhibition sapphire crystal for the complete viewing pleasure of the Miyota as well.

 Similar to the Exciton, the case of the Academic was designed in-house by James.
 Taking on such a massive part of the design is uncommon within microbrands because it requires manufacturing expertise to understand tolerances and efficient production methods.
 The departure from the ultra tool Exciton to a sophisticated dress watch like the Academic is impressive for a second-time designer in James.